Smoothieware/Smoothie-video-tutorials/005-providing-logic-power/synopsis.md

 For example, you can plug a USB cable into the Smoothieboard, and into your computer.
 When you do so, the computer will be providing 5V power to the board  {demonstrate board turning on}, and the microcontroller will be able to execute the firmware and control it’s peripherals.

 But there are situations in which you do not want to have a USB cable connected.
-USB cables can be subject to much more problems than other means of controlling the board, and in some situations, will disconnect.
+USB cables can be subject to much more problems than other means of controlling the board, and in some situations, will have communication errors.

 If you do not want to use a USB cable, for example because you are using Ethernet, or a control Panel, then you need an alternative way of providing the 5V power to the board.